 Are credit cards unsecured debt?

-The average interest rate for a new credit card in 2020 is 18% and for a student credit card is just over 21%.
+The average interest rate for a new credit card in 2024 is 24%.

-Why use a credit card over a debit card?
+Why use a credit card instead of a debit card?

-When used properly, credit cards can improve your financial situation and they often have additional perks a debit card will not offer.
+When used properly, credit cards can improve your financial situation and they often have perks that debit cards do not offer.

 When you apply for a mortgage loan, auto loan, personal loan, home equity line of credit (HELOC) or any other type of loan, your credit report and credit history will determine your creditworthiness.
 This simply gives lenders a baseline to assess how much risk you are to the lender.

-Using a credit card and paying the balance off each month will create a positive credit history and improve your credit score for future loans.
-However, the opposite is also true — if you miss a few payments and carry a balance on your credit card, your score and credit report will be negatively affected.
+Using a credit card and paying the balance off each month helps you create a positive credit history and improves your credit score for future loans.
+However, the opposite is also true – if you miss a few payments and carry a balance on your credit card, your score and credit report will be negatively affected.

-Credit cards often offer perks such as travel rewards, cash back, bonus sign-up offers, and loyalty rewards.
+Credit cards often offer perks like travel rewards, cash back, bonus sign-up offers, and loyalty rewards.
 The key is to use a credit card wisely to improve your credit score and take advantage of the benefits that come along with a credit card.

 What should I look for in a credit card?

-Not all credit cards are the same and you should determine which one is best for you based on the reason you are applying for the credit card.
+Not all credit cards are the same and you should determine which one is best for you based on the reason you’re applying for the credit card.

-One important factor that should not go overlooked is determining the annual fees.
-There are credit cards that do not have any annual fees and there are others that can range anywhere from $40 per year to over $1,000 per year.
+• Annual fees: Some credit cards do not have any annual fees and others have annual fees that can range anywhere from $40 per year to over $1,000 per year.
 Before you apply, make sure you understand the annual fee structure.

-Best advice for using a credit card wisely in college?
+Should I get a credit card in college?

-Your goal as a college student with a credit card is not to earn rewards, but to build your credit.
+The best reason for getting a credit card in college is to build your credit.
+At this point, you should not be looking at rewards programs.
 A good credit score a few years from now will pay much higher dividends than any travel rewards or cash back program.

 For example, a credit score of 600 versus 700 could mean tens of thousands of dollars in added interest based on a higher interest rate due to the lower credit score.

 Start off using your credit card for your needs instead of your wants.
 Are there bills you know you are going to have to pay no matter what?
-Think about your supplies for school, internet, groceries, or any other things you know you are going to need.
-Once you determine the needs as a college student, you can pay those needs with your credit card and then pay your balance off.
+Think about your supplies for school, internet bill, groceries, or any other things you know you are going to need.
+Once you determine the needs as a college student, you can pay those needs with your credit card and then pay your balance off monthly.

 What information do I need to have ready for a credit card application?

-Why do I also need to have a checking account?
+If I have a credit card, do I still need a checking account?

 If you have a credit card, you will need a checking account to make your payments each month.
 If you have a mortgage or rent, you will need to write a check or make an ACH payment each month.
 Even standard bills, like your cell phone or electrical payment, usually require that you pay from a checking account.

-Also, when you earn a paycheck, you will need somewhere to safely deposit your money.
-Although savings accounts can store money as well, checking accounts allow you the flexibility to withdraw money at any time from the account without incurring a fee or penalty.
+When you earn a paycheck, you need somewhere to safely deposit your money.
+While savings accounts can store money as well, checking accounts allow you the flexibility to withdraw money at any time from the account without incurring a fee or penalty.

 What should I look for in a checking account?

-Some important things to look for when with a checking account are the monthly fees (if any), the minimum balance requirements, how many transactions per month, direct deposit, ATM access and fees, and online or mobile availability.
+Some important things to look for when opening a checking account are the monthly fees (if any), the minimum balance requirements, how many transactions are allowed per month, direct deposit, ATM access and fees, and online or mobile availability.

-Debit cards are always going to be the safer route when it comes to your financial transactions.
+When looking at a debit card vs credit card, debit cards are always going to be the safer route for your financial transactions.
 You will never have to worry about paying interest, going into debt, or getting into financial trouble with a debit card.
-Click here to learn more about OneAZ Checking and open an account.

-Unlike debit cards, credit cards come with a greater risk.
-However, when used properly they also bring a much higher reward in the form of cash back, points, travel funds or an improved credit score for future loans.
-Click here to see OneAZ’s full suite of Visa® credit cards and apply today.
+Credit cards come with a greater risk.
+When used properly they also bring a much higher reward in the form of cash back, points, travel funds or an improved credit score for future loans.

 Click/Apply online icon